palmergroupUH/Python-force-field-parameterization-workflow/README.md

 <img src="workflow.png" width="1000">

 ## Features:
-* Efficient adoption of parallism for invoking existing parallel simulators to perform sampling
+* Efficient adoption of parallism to perform sampling by interfacing with a parallel simulator
+* Diverse choices of force-field functional forms supported by the chosen simulator
 * Flexible inclusions of distinct physical properties as reference data
-* Diverse choices of potential functional forms implemented in the parallel simulators
 * Modular design to facilitate the exstensions with user-defined:
     - objective functional forms
     - sampling methods/force-field potential functional forms